 It puffs up and then deflates like a souffle that looks and tastes like a pudding.

-It is best served warm with a quick and easy thin Vanilla Pudding Sauce (instructions included below).
+is best served warm with a quick and easy thin Vanilla Pudding Sauce

-Puree pitted prunes with 1/2 (2 tablespoons) sugar and flavoring in a food processor.
-(In absence of a food processor, chop them fine).
+Puree pitted prunes with 1/2 sugar (2 tablespoons) and flavoring in a food processor.

 It is best to cut your prunes in half before processing.